alf808/mitre/README.md

 Don't run both flags concurrently.
-    -a flag will return an actor with RDP as a technique with recommended mitigation -m flag will return entered malware with mitigation for that malware
+    -a flag will return an actor with RDP as a technique with recommended mitigation -m flag will return entered malware with associated attack techniques

 ## Usage:
         ./app.py -actor <ACTOR>